Let-s-Do-Collection/Beachparty/readme.md

 ## Features:

-- **New Collectibles & Armor**: Trunks, bikinis, sunglasses, and more to collect!
+- **New Collectibles & Trinkets**: Trunks, bikinis, sunglasses, and more to collect!
 Many items come with bonuses to make beach life even better.
 - **Decorative Blocks**: Beach chairs in various styles, tables, a Tiki bar, and more!
 Perfect for building with bamboo.
 - **Ice Cream & Popsicles**: Refreshing treats to craft and enjoy.
 - **Radio**: Now works seamlessly without disconnecting everyone.
 We promise!

-Enjoy exploring *Sleepy Hollows* and discovering new gear.

 <h1 align="center">Available for</h1>
 <p align="center"><img src="https://imgur.com/gREqi3m.png" width="240" height="120" /></p>